johntalton/i2c-bus-tca9548a/README.md

 # Description

-While the TCA9548 can be use "along size" other existing chips, the orchestration code needed can be burdensome 😢.
+While the TCA9548 can be managed explicitly, the orchestration code needed can be burdensome 😢.

 This library provides an abstraction of the [`I2CBus`](https://github.com/johntalton/and-other-delights) while exposing the `ChannelManager` interface 👍.

 This allows device code to be abstractly written against the `I2CBus` interface, while allowing for custom channel changing methodologies required by the application, without rewriting device code 🥳.

 # Usage